gabrielhsdev/gabrielhsdev/README.md

 # Hello, I'm [Gabriel Henrique]

 👋 Welcome to my GitHub profile!
 I'm a software developer based in Brazil, working remotely for Ireland.
-I specialize in backend development, with a focus on PHP, Java, Flask, and JavaScript.
+I specialize in backend development, with a focus on PHP, and JavaScript.
 Additionally, I have experience with front-end technologies.

-My expertise includes:
+## I have projects with
 - **Languages**: PHP, JavaScript (Node.js), HTML, CSS, Bootstrap, jQuery, MySQL, Java, C++
 - **Frameworks and Libraries**: React.js, React Native, Chakra UI, Flask
 - **API Experience**: Building and consuming APIs